 Further, modern-day businesses are consistently grappling with fast-paced development and industry disruptions.
-Hence, DAST emerges as a powerful tool to perform thorough and dynamic scans on the application codes while it is running.
+Hence, DAST security emerges as a powerful tool to perform thorough and dast testing on the application codes while it is running.

 Here, we discuss various DAST technologies at length and explore how Appknox emerges as the most comprehensive DAST solution for all businesses.